FANTASTIC BEASTS AND WHERE TO FIND THEM

 The other delight of Fantastic Beasts is the cast.
 One has gotten used to Harry, Ron, Hermione et al over the course of the other films who grew on one in much the same way that the leads in an ongoing tv series do.
 This shakes everything up for one, we are dealing with a group of adult characters rather than adolescents/teens.
 Eddie Redmayne, a strong and acclaimed name in recent years, is relatively subdued in what is essentially a Hugh Grant performance, stammering and blushing his way through his scenes.
 Katharine Waterston, the daughter of Sam Waterston, is fairly colourless opposite him.
 Nevertheless, you could see them growing into their roles over the course of successive films.
 Much of the show is stolen by Dan Fogle who largely has the role of a decent ordinary everyman and being required to react in wonderment to everything he sees.
 Quirkily appealing is the romance that suddenly sparkles between he and Alison Sudol, better known under her stage-performing name as the singer A Fine Frenzy, who delivers everything with a breathless flutter.
 The quartet merge together well and you could easily welcome this group back together at the centre of a series of successive adventures.

-(Nominee for Best Supporting Actor (Dan Fogle), Best Special Effects and Best Production Design at this sites Best of 2016 Awards).
+(Nominee for Best Supporting Actor (Dan Fogle) and Best Special Effects at this sites Best of 2016 Awards).